manuelats/manuelats/README.md

 I'm passionate about data analysis, and I love connecting with fellow students,   and professionals in these fields.
 Whether you want to discuss neurobiological concepts, collaborate on projects, or share insights about data analytics in healthcare — I'm here for it!

-Always open to feedback, collaboration opportunities, and learning from others! 🧠📊